 health professionals present at the birth.

-it without help from their insurance companies.
+Privacy issues.
 Many people worry that genetic

 information released to insurance companies may affect future employment